markwest1972/smart-security-camera/aws-lambda-functions/nodemailer-error-handler/readme.md

 ### Environment Variables

-The variables EMAIL_RECIPIENT and EMAIL_FROM needs to be declared and defined in the Lambda Function console.
-These should point to the recipient of your emails and the from address respectively.
+The variables EMAIL_RECIPIENT and EMAIL_FROM (i.e. 'Smart Security Camera <markwest1972@gmail.com>') needs to be declared as Environment Variables and defined in the Lambda Function console.
+These should point to the _recipient_ of your emails and the _from_ addresses respectively.
+Remember that the EMAIL_FROM address [needs to be verified in SES](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).

 ### Upload to AWS